The Key Figures view displays a bar graph showing the main usage level for each machine per time interval (hour, day, week, month) and a tachometer.

 In the view Usage, you can find out why the machine had less production time (main usage).

 The speedometer once again summarizes the key figure main utilization factor for the entire period.
 This means the total main usage time of the last 8 days, divided by the sum of the occupancy time of the last 8 days.

 When this key figure is to be evaluated as good or bad is strongly dependent on the type of machine, company and product.
-For rough orientation, colored areas were deposited in the speedometer:

 By clicking on a data point/bar, a tooltip displays the time and the value at this point in time.